BushidoLab/java-usage-tracker-app/README.md

 # Java Usage Tracker App

 ## Introduction
 This project contains the web app used to display and manage Java Usage Tracker information.
 Initial configuration was created using the [create-react-app](https://github.com/facebook/create-react-app) package.

-Technologies used in this project are React, Apollo Client and GraphQL.
+Technologies used in this project are [React](https://reactjs.org/), [Apollo Client](https://www.apollographql.com/docs/react/) and [GraphQL](https://graphql.org/).
 It's purpose is to connect a GraphQL server which provides data from a
 [MongoDB](https://www.mongodb.com/) database containing all the authentication, pricing and form's information needed for the website.

+All data displayed on this app is gathered from our [GraphQL API](https://github.com/BushidoLab/java-usage-tracker-api)

 ## What does it do?
 - Uses Apollo Client to connect to our GraphQL server